 One movement fighting for change did win victories, because of the tactics it employed and institutions in place.
-The victories were in the United States and against institutionalized segregation and other discriminations – with the Supreme Court a more powerful institution than local institutionalized racial discriminations.
+The victories were in the United States and against institutionalized segregation and other discriminations – with the Supreme Court a more powerful institution

 An advance in integration – the first step in integrating major league baseball -- had come in 1947 when Jackie Robinson began playing for the Brooklyn Dodgers.
 More integration came when President Truman desegregated the military, Korea being the first war that Americans fought with integrated units.
 And in 1954 black men were receiving commissions as officers.